 A thorough mold inspection is the starting point for any suspected mold-related issue.
 Without mold testing, there’s no way to accurately determine how bad your mold problem is – or if one exists at all.
-Your mold inspection in New Jersey will allow us to determine if you have mold, how bad it is, how to properly get rid of it and how to prevent it from returning.
-If you suspect you have mold in your home, basement, attic or commercial building, or are concerned about black mold or toxic mold, call MasterTech today.
+Your professional mold inspection in NJ will allow us to determine if you have mold, how bad it is, how to properly get rid of it and how to prevent it from returning.
+If you suspect you have mold in your home, basement, attic or commercial building, or are concerned about black mold or toxic mold, call MasterTech today to schedule a certified mold inspection in NJ.

 We also offer indoor air quality assessments and will come take air samples to determine if your indoor mold spore levels are higher than they should be.
 If you are concerned with your indoor air quality, air testing will provide the necessary answers to your mold-related questions.